Skip to main content

 2. Set START DATE to yesterday's date.

-3. Edit CRON STRING to schedule your DAG to run every weekday at 2:30 AM and 6:30 PM.
+3. Edit FREQUENCY to schedule your DAG to run every day at midnight.

 4. Click Update Settings to save your schedule.